junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 FALSE.
 As of 2020, there are no THD/EC3 Atmos decoders for PC.
 You must use a AVR.
 The situation may change in the future.
 If you have DTS-X or Auro-3D suites, those may include a decoder.

 ### I can use ADM from 3D OBA suite(s) with Dolby encoders
 FALSE.
-Although this is the ideal situation, and the Dolby Atmos Conversion Tool can convert between DAMP and ADM formats, Dolby tools currently only accept ADM WAV files made by Dolby tools.
+Although this is the ideal situation, and the Dolby Atmos Conversion Tool can convert between DAMF and ADM formats, Dolby tools currently only accept ADM WAV files made by Dolby tools.
 This is due to cubular vs spherical coordinates, among other possible differences.
 So if you use other OBA suites such as [VISR](http://www.s3a-spatialaudio.org/plugins) or [EBU EAR](https://ear-production-suite.ebu.io/) suites and want to deliver for Dolby codecs, you're in for a bad time(tm).
 Unless you mix in CBA (which is what many people are doing anyway, including myself).

+### I can use Dolby ADM with other suites
+TURE.
+The EBU EAR suite and Fraunhofer MPEG-H suite accept Dolby ADM.

 ### It's hard to convert a legacy 5.1 project to an Atmos project
 FALSE, MAYBE.
 In PT & Nuendo, maybe you can convert legacy projects to Atmos projects using scripts.
+PT 12.8 has a helpful "Auto-Height Overrides Height Automation" which generates height changes with existing 2D automation.
 Or you can export 5.1 stems and start a new project.
 I haven't tested any of these.

 ### It's hard to have consistent height content
 FALSE.
 [Boom library](https://www.boomlibrary.com/shop/?swoof=1&pa_producttype=3d-surround) have released a few 3D surround libraries with room tones & weather FX recorded with a 8.0 mic array.

+### It's expensive to deliver Atmos content for cinema.
+FALSE.
+You can:
+1. Convert your master with the Atmos Conversion Tool to IMF IAB, then use free software such as OpenDCP to make a package (I haven't tested this)
+2. Bring along a HDMI device which plugs into the projector.
+Cinema Atmos hardware can play back consumer formats such as EC3.

 ### Dolby charges license fees per title